Preparing For Your Visit

 To begin your research, have a specific topic in mind or even a question that needs to be answered.
 The archivist will then locate the records that are likely to contain relevant information.
 If we do not have the information here in our holdings, we will direct you to other archives or resources that can help.

-How Our Records Are Organized and Described
+How our Records are Organized and Described

 Unlike a library which is organized by subject, archival records are organized by creator (provenance) and arranged in the order in which they were created and maintained (original order).
 This allows researchers to fully appreciate the context in which the records were created -- who created them, why they were created, and how they were used.
 The collection of records created or accumulated by one person or organization is called a fonds.
 The records within a fonds are arranged hierarchically into series, files and items.